 Given Green’s extreme right-wing religious and political views, it’s not surprising that his museum would host groups that parrot the “Christian nation” line.
 But it’s still disappointing, and here’s why: The real story of the development of religious freedom in America is an incredible one; it’s a story all Americans deserve to hear.

-Consider this: Under Puritan rule, the Massachusetts colony was an intolerant theocracy, and its harsh view of church-state relations was exported to other colonies.
-Yet more than 150 years later, the Virginia legislature passed Thomas Jefferson’s Statute for Religious Freedom, a measure that protected freedom of conscience for all people, Christian and non-Christian.
+Consider this: The Massachusetts Bay Colony, founded in 1620, was an intolerant Puritan theocracy, and its harsh view of church-state relations was exported to other colonies.
+Yet 166 years later, the Virginia legislature passed Thomas Jefferson’s Statute for Religious Freedom, a measure that protected freedom of conscience for all people, Christian and non-Christian.
 The Virginia Statute clearly influenced James Madison’s version of the First Amendment’s religious liberty provisions, which became part of the Constitution in 1791.

 The story of how theocracy gave way to a nation that is a haven for religious freedom is remarkable.
 It’s filled with larger-than-life characters like Roger Williams, Jefferson, Madison, John Leland and a host of others – politicians, pastors, judges and laypeople who joined the struggle for religious liberty but whose names might not be remembered.